trueagi-io/hyperon-experimental/c/doc/mainpage.md

 [//]: # (Atom Vec Interface)

 @defgroup atom_vec_group Atom Vec Interface
-@brief Functions for working with lists (vec) of atoms
+@brief Functions for working with vectors (lists) of atoms

 These functions are used to create, access, modify, and free atom vectors.

+[//]: # (Grounded Atom Interface)

+@defgroup grounded_atom_group Grounded Atom Interface
+@brief Interface to define and instantiate custom atoms implemented with C

+These functions are used to implement custom atom behaviors using C.

 [//]: # (Space Client Interface)